christiannielsen98/DVML-P7/Code/CompetencyQuestions/externalKG_CQ.md

 The number of cities of New Jersey is missing.

-## CQ 4: What items exist in abstract concepts that are similar to categories in the Yelp Open Dataset?
+## CQ 4: What items $\mathcal{X}$ exist in abstract concepts that are similar to categories in the Yelp Open Dataset?
 We randomly choose five concepts.

 ### Wikidata
 Explanation of Q and P codes: